Explore more in:

 If you have been convicted of an offence, you may subsequently be refused entry into another country, even if you have since been granted a record suspension in Canada.

-Crossing into the United States
+Entering the United States

 Under U.S. law, a pardon issued by Canadian authorities is not recognized for purposes of entry into the United States.
+If you have any criminal record, no matter how minor or how long ago the offense, you may be refused a visa or entry to the United States.
+There may also be problems in traveling through U.S. airports.
 Even though you may have entered the United States without hindrance in the past, you may be denied entry at a future date based upon disclosure/discovery of your criminality.

 Not all criminal convictions create an ineligibility to enter the U.S., but any past criminal record must be declared.
 Attempting to gain entry without declaring that you have been arrested could result in a permanent ineligibility and/or detention.